-Fenestraria rhopalophylla, commonly know as Baby’s Toes is native to subtropical desert zones.
+Fenestraria rhopalophylla, commonly know as Baby Toes or Baby's Toes, is native to subtropical desert zones.
 The plants are widely available at nurseries and a live object of artistic interest.
 They require bright sun and moderate water in well-drained soil with plenty of gritty matter.
 Mother Nature engineered them to be very tolerant of low nutrient soils with extreme weather conditions.

-The perennial succulents form columns of leaves that are thick and rise up like small toes with flattened tops.
+This perennial succulents form columns of leaves that are thick and rise up like small toes with flattened tops.
 The tops possess a translucent membrane over the top of the leaf.
 The vertical leaves may be mistaken for stems but are really modified foliage.
-Baby’s Toes succulent may be mottled, grayish green to fully gray or even brown.
+Baby Toes may be mottled, grayish green to fully gray or even brown.

-Starting Baby’s Toes from seed can be rewarding but you need a few key elements for a successful venture.
+Starting Baby Toes from seed can be rewarding but you need a few key elements for a successful venture.
 First, the container should be shallow and well-draining.

 Make up a growing medium with equal parts coir, potting soil, sand, fine gravel and perlite.
 Moisten the mixture in the pot lightly and strew the seeds evenly on the surface of the soil.
 Sprinkle a light dusting of sand over the seeds.
 They will push the sand out of their way as the seedlings emerge.

 Cover the pot with clear plastic and place in a low light area until germination.
 Mist the plants after they emerge and remove the cover for half an hour daily to prevent fungal growth.